silq-lang/silq/README.md

 *Note:* Verifying that array indices and lengths are integers within the array bounds can be costly.
 Use --noboundscheck to disable bounds checking at the cost of undefined results in case a bounds actually occurs with positive probability.

-The length of an array 'a' can be obtained using the expression 'a.length'.
+The length of an array `a` can be obtained using the expression `a.length`.

 #### First-class functions and lambda functions